kehindeoloruntayo/Animal-Shelter/ReadME.md

 # _Kehinde's Animal Shelter_
-### _Kehinde's Animal Shelter is a collection of source code used to showcase the knownledge of bootstrap_
+### _Kehinde's Animal Shelter is a collection of source code used to showcase the knowledge of bootstrap_

 ## Technology used
 * _GIT_